katalyticIT/liblogtap/Readme.md

 *how and where* you want to use the logs, regardless of whether it's a self-written application or a container with third-party software.

+## Cases in which it won't work

+The trick liblogtap relies on is LD_PRELOAD which places it between app and kernel where it can intercept glibc system calls.
+That means there are some cases in which the trick won't work, e.g.:

+* if the binary is linked statically, like often seen with go binaries,
+* if there's no glibc, like with alpine images which uses musl instead.

 ## Building library and docker image

 You may use the Makefile and just run _make clean && make_ to create the library, or compile